 Keep your elbows close to your knees.

 The elbow-knee connection is a specific application of limb coiling, a mental model that tells us to keep our limbs tucked close to our core.
-We tuck our limbs to prevent our opponent from using them as levers.
+We tuck our limbs to create good structure, and to prevent our opponent from using them as levers.

 Establishing an elbow-knee connection is important because it creates a kinetic chain that prevents your opponent from accessing your belly.
-If your opponent can’t access your belly, it’s much harder for him/her to sweep, complete passes, or stabilize dominant positions.
+If your opponent can't access your belly, it's much harder for them to isolate limbs, sweep, complete passes, or stabilize dominant positions.

 The elbow-knee connection is especially important for preventing guard passes.
 In order to effectively pass your guard, your opponent must separate your arms from your legs.
 Ultimately, that's what your opponent is doing when passing, establishing knee on belly, or taking mount.